Yihe-Harry/DSA3101-Group-Project/GrpB_models/B4_ZhiSherng/README.md

 This README.md file includes the following sections:

-1. Overview of the model's functionality and justification for the chosen approaches
+1. Introduction
+2. Methodology and justification
-2. How the model ensures a balance between personalization and cost management
+3. How the model ensures a balance between personalisation and cost management

-# 1)	Overview of the model's functionality and justification for the chosen approaches
+4. Conclusion

-## 1.1) Introduction
+# 1) Introduction
 This report outlines a data-driven approach to balancing personalisation and cost-effectiveness in bank marketing campaigns.
 The proposed framework integrates customer segmentation, predictive modeling, and constrained optimisation to determine the most efficient marketing spend while maximising customer response rates and Return on Investment (ROI).
+Additionally, the framework takes into account key concerns in the banking industry, including regulatory compliance, transparency, and the need for interpretable models to ensure responsible and ethical marketing practices.

-## 1.2) Methodology
+## 2) Methodology and justification
+### 2.1) Approach
 ### Step 1: Customer Segmentation

 To better understand customer behaviour, an initial segmentation is performed using unsupervised learning techniques such as K-Means clustering, DBSCAN, or Autoencoders.
 This step helps group customers based on demographics, transaction patterns, engagement history, and economic conditions.